Rate Locks, Points, and Buydowns: What Spokane Buyers Are Most Confused About Right Now

 That means:

-When buyers understand how rate locks, points, and buydowns actually work, they’re able to make decisions that feel steady and informed rather than rushed.
+When buyers understand how rate locks, points, and buydowns actually work, they are able to make decisions that feel steady and informed rather than rushed.

 Final Thought

-The goal isn’t to chase the lowest rate or pick the flashiest option.
+The goal is not to chase the lowest rate or pick the flashiest option.

-If you’re buying in Spokane, Eastern Washington, or North Idaho, my approach is simple: clear explanations, thoughtful timing, and options that make sense for you—not just on paper, but in real life.
+If you are buying in Spokane, Eastern Washington, or North Idaho, my approach is simple: clear explanations, thoughtful timing, and options that make sense for you, not just on paper, but in real life.

 Spokane & North Idaho Mortgage Broker